AniruddhaChattopadhyay/LinkedIn-Hashtag-Tracker/README.md

     i) you want to see engagement for likes or comments or both?

     ii) How would you like your charts?
-At a daily, weekly or monthly level?
+At a daily, weekly, monthly level or all three charts?

     iii) Instruction for the scrapper: Should it only scrape information from your your network?
 Should it scrape posts in the last 24hours or in the last week or scrape all posts from a month back.